CMoucer/PEP_integration_optimization/README.md

 The file main_LMM.py enables to compute contraction and convergence rates for a Linear-Multi-step method over a family of convex functions.
 Some examples are given in Examples, especially how to plot rates as a function of the step size and the condition number.

+## More properties of RK and LMM methods through PEPs

 ### Sensitivity Analysis

-We provide some examples of sensitivity analysis of ther performance estimation problems :
+We provide some examples of sensitivity analysis of the performance estimation problems :
 - computing rates at different iterations
 - compute rates at iteration (k+1) when restarting at iteration k at worst-case